siarheiburliayeu/IDEA-Native-Terminal-Plugin/readme.md

 <h2>Native Terminal Plugin</h2>
-Adds a terminal icon to the IDE toolbar to open a project directory in your favorite terminal.
+Adds a Terminal icon to the IDE toolbar and Project context menu item to open project directories in your favorite terminal.

 <br>By default, it uses OS native terminal:
 * `cmd` - for Windows